 No, there are no microbes (bacteria) in our final products - our surfactants are extracted from bacterial cultures without the living organisms themselves.
 This is in contrast to other approaches that use live microbes to break down oil (e.g. using living microbes to “eat” oil in oil spills).

-Dispersa is derived from the word dispersant, which a major function of surfactants.
+Dispersa is derived from the word dispersant, which is a major function of surfactants.
 Our core technology was originally inspired by finding non-toxic alternatives to dispersants used in oil-spill remediation, and our name pays homage to that history!

-If you are interested in exploring how our technology can make your products greener, contact us
+If you are interested in exploring how our technology can make your products greener, contact us.